A Black young woman listening to music through headphones with a Black young man in the park.

 • Get comfortable saying no

-Remember what is important to you and what your values are.
-For example, if you don’t want to smoke, try and be confident with that decision.
-You may find that friends and peers respect that confidence.
+Know what’s important to you and stand by your values.
+If you don’t want to smoke or drink, be confident in that choice.
+You friends will likely respect that confidence.

-You might also experience peer pressure when looking at other people’s posts and images on social media.
-Often, other people’s posts can make you feel like you need to be following the same kind of lifestyle.
-For help and advice on using social media, read our guide to social media and mental health.
+You might experience peer pressure when looking at other people’s posts and images on social media.
+Other people’s posts can make you feel like you need to be following the same kind of lifestyle.
+For tips on this, read our guide to social media and mental health.

 Get help now

-If you are struggling with a friend and not sure who to talk to, there are people who will help you get through this.
-Here are some organisations that can provide you with support.
+If you're having a tough time with a friend and don’t know who to turn to, there are people who can help you through it.
+Here are some organisations that offer support when you need it most.

 • Childline